-140. Notwithstanding the international standards identified above, DEFENDANTS' experiments on human subjects were conducted shrouded in secrecy, and have been characterized by stealth, evasion, treachery, and deceit.
-Most of the subjects have been collected under programs that operate under the umbrella of "non-lethal" or "less than lethal" weapons, and include a wide assortment of different technologies based upon electro-magnetic radiation, microwaves, lasers, infrasound, acoustic and polysound generators, and others.
+the international standards identified above, DEFENDANTS' were conducted shrouded in secrecy, and have been characterized nd deceit.
+Most of the subjects have been collected under umbrella of "non-lethal" or "less than lethal" weapons, and ferent technologies based upon electro-magnetic radiation, acoustic and polysound generators, and others.